-10. Pebble Hill Viewpoint

-The historic viewpoint from Pebble Hill has now become obscured by invasive plants.
-Efforts should be made to see this view restored, taking into account both the natural and historic environment.

-Scheme Stakeholders Timescales 10.1 Limpsfield Parish Council should encourage the National Trust to reinstate the viewpoint from LPC and the Short Term Pebble Hill and restore the historic view across Limpsfield Village.
+10.Pebble Hill Viewpoint The historic viewpoint from Pebble Hill has now become obscured by invasive plants.
+Efforts shou into account both the natural and historic environment.
+Id be made to se ee this view restored, taking Scheme Stakeholders Timescales 10.1 Limpsfield Parish Council should encourage the National Trust to reinstate the viewpoint from LPC and the Short to Medium Term Pebble Hill and restore the historic view across Limpsfield Village.
 This may include removing National Trust invasive plant species or carrying out regular maintenance.